Child safety seat: Front-facing restraints

 Used for Groups I, II and III.

 After reaching one year of age and 20 lb, children may travel in forward-facing seats.
 Most Scandinavian countries require children to sit rear-facing until at least the age of 4 years.
 This has contributed to Sweden having the lowest rate of children killed in traffic in international comparisons.

-By law (in Canada and some US states), children need to be restrained until they are 4-years old and 40 lb.
-After the requirement is met, they can move into a booster seat.
+According to Canadian law, and some US states, children must be restrained until they are 4-years old and 40 lb.
+After the requirement is met, they may use a booster seat instead.

 Safety information

-All child restraints have an expiration date.
-Seats can expire 6 years from the date of manufacture, although this can vary by manufacturer.
-Expiration dates are highly debated, with proponents and manufacturers claiming that older car seats can degrade over time to be less effective and that changing laws and regulations necessitate an expiration date.
-Opponents argue that it is simply for their legal protection and to sell more car seats, and point out that manufacturers have noted that the plastics in most car seats long outlast the expiration date.
-As ageing is due to temperature swings and UV-light, a seat ages faster in a car than in a cool, dark cellar.

 Like motorcycle and race car helmets, child restraints are tested for use in just one crash event.
 This means that if the restraint is compromised in any way (with or without the child in it), owners are strongly suggested to replace it.
 This is due to the uncertainty with how a compromised child restraint will perform in subsequent crashes.

 The National Highway Traffic Safety Administration (NHTSA) provides guidance on the reuse of child restraint systems after a crash.
 Replacement of child restraints is recommended following a moderate or severe crash in order to ensure a continued high level of protection for child passengers.
 However, recent studies demonstrate that child restraints can withstand minor crash impacts without any documented degradation in subsequent performance.

 A minor crash is defined by the NHTSA as one in which all of the following apply: